3 Safeguards for Secure AI in Defense Tech Compliance

 Can I use public cloud LLMs if I encrypt my data

 No. Encryption helps, but data sovereignty and unknown supply chain risks still make public LLMs unsuitable for classified defense data.
+The cloud provider's staff can sometimes see your data.
+You can't control third-party updates or security patches.
+For intelligence work, you need complete control over every part of the system.

 What's the first step to securing my AI project